Niche Transports

 Approaching a pedestrian level crossing with the pier in the distance behind it.
 Waiting to board whilst passengers disembark at Black Rock station (the eastern terminus).

-Land Trains.
+Land Trains

 Not strictly a railway "land trains" are usually used to provide local transport within a specific area at seaside resorts, tourist destinations or special events where large crowds can be expected.
 Usually they consist of a motor unit pulling half a dozen or so passenger vehicles, perhaps with the entire 'train' being decorated to look somewhat like a steam engine pulling passenger coaches.